NxPKG/khulnasoft-docs/content/api-shield/management-and-monitoring/developer-portal.md

 ## Process

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/) and select your account and domain.
 2. Go to **Security** > **API Shield** > **Settings**.
 3. Under **Create a developer portal**, select **Create site**.
 4. Upload an OpenAPI v3.0 schema file or choose to select an existing schema from API Shield.